Birthday Letters: Contents

+Notable poems

+There are multiple poems in the collection that address their relationship, and many are directly addressed to Plath herself.

+"Fulbright Scholars"

+"Fulbright Scholars" is the 1st poem in the book and is told as a memory of Hughes'.
+In the poem he describes seeing a photo of that year's batch of Fulbright scholars.
+Many believe that this poem was about Plath, as the two met when she was in England as part of the Fulbright program.

+"Wuthering Heights"

+"Wuthering Heights" is the 26th poem in the book and it shares a title with the 1847 novel Wuthering Heights by Emily Brontë.
+More importantly, Plath has a poem of the same title, released in her 1971 collection Crossing the Water, which Hughes released for Plath posthumously.
+Some have claimed that Hughes's poem is a direct response to Plath's Wuthering Heights.

+"The Blue Flannel Suit"

+"The Blue Flannel Suit" is the 30th poem in the book and is amongst those most recognized to be about Plath.
+In the poem, Hughes describes the blue flannel suit Plath was wearing on the first day she began teaching at Smith College in 1957.

 Reception

 After her death in 1963, Plath's wish to leave behind a meaningful legacy was fulfilled when her Ariel collection of poetry, and her semi-autobiographical novel The Bell Jar, were hailed as masterpieces of modern feminism, causing her to become a feminist icon in the 1970s.
 Hughes's apparent wish for redemption is realized in this autobiographical collection of poetry.
 The literary response to the publication of this collection was one of sensation.
 It was unknown at the time that Hughes was suffering from a terminal disease that may have prompted this unexpected release.

 Hughes's Birthday Letters topped the best-seller lists immediately.
 This was arguably due to public fascination with a persistent mystery surrounding the lives of the two icons.
 Within a short period of time the collection was awarded the Forward Poetry Prize, the T. S. Eliot Prize for Poetry and the Whitbread Poetry and Whitbread British Book of the Year prizes.

+In the New York Times, book critic Michiko Kakutani praised the collection: "the poems seem remarkably free of self-pity, score-settling and spin; rather, they draw a deeply affecting portrait of the couple's marriage."
+The poems, she wrote, "dazzle not only with verbal dexterity but also with clear- hearted emotion.
+They are clearly the work of a poet writing out of the deepest core of his being."